Lost Landscapes, Diploma Projekt KTH School of Architecture, Stockholm.

 The conditions that define this place have been shaped over an immeasurably long span of geological time.
 The ground reveals exposed limestone bedrock, and beneath the surface lie the fossilized remains of shells and marine creatures that lived here 400 million years ago, when the climate was tropical.

-Today, the site is characterized by a combination of natural landscapes, cultural heritage, and large-scale limestone extraction.
-The area holds national interest for nature conservation, outdoor recreation, cultural heritage, and the presence of valuable raw materials.
-A preliminary study for the establishment of a national park began two years ago, and within a few years, the area may become one of Sweden’s new national parks.
+The site combines natural landscapes, cultural heritage, and large-scale limestone extraction, and is of national interest for conservation, recreation, and raw materials.
+A preliminary study for a future national park began two years ago, and the area may become one of Sweden’s new national parks.